 Lena meets Kane.
 She asks him “You aren’t Kane are you?”.
 He replies saying “I don’t think so”.
 He asks her “Are you Lena?”.
 She doesn’t respond.
-Kane is an alien clone.
+The ending of Annihilation discloses that Kane is an alien clone.
 Much of Lena is also spliced with alien cells.
 We are shown a Shimmer in Lena’s eyes.
 They both are now technically alien.
 It’s odd that Southern Reach hasn’t tested their blood yet to know this.
 It was a simple 10 second peek under a microscope.
 Both Lena and Kane are in isolation.
 Maybe they will quarantine them both, experiment on them, and then burn them.
 Their radiation suits aren’t going to protect them from being refracted.
 Refraction anyway happens through mediums.
 The world is doomed.
 Cheers.

 What were your thoughts on the plot and ending of the movie Annihilation?
 Do leave a comment below.

 Barry is a technologist who helps start-ups build successful products.
 His love for movies and production has led him to write his well-received film explanation and analysis articles to help everyone appreciate the films better.
 He’s regularly available for a chat conversation on his website and consults on storyboarding from time to time.